trlafleur/Flow-Sensor-Tasmota/Flow Sensor Integration into Tasmota.md

   GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with this program.
+  You should have received a copy of the GNU General Public License and this program.
 If not, see <http://www.gnu.org/licenses/>.
 */

 /* **************************************************************************************